-In the primary Tier of Cooperative, Kenya has the highest instance of cooperative societies with dedicated website.
 In tow are Nigeria and Tanzania.
 Cooperatives in the secondary Tier are more visible in South Africa than any other country in the study group, followed by Nigeria.
 While DR Congo, Kenya, Nigeria and Tanzania tied on points.
-Rwanda leads the category of cooperative website for Province/regional federations followed by Nigeria.
-Country apex at Kenya, South Africa and Tanzania all have web presence.
+Rwandaleads the category of cooperative website for Province/regional federations followed by Nigeria.
+Country apexat Kenya, South Africa and Tanzania all have web presence.